twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys** (Markdown file): Shows a list of data files, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 This list only accepts names via the form as through the policy and in the [FAQ](https://www.mozilla.org/credits/faq).
-* **SitePal Forum Drug Words** (HTM file): Shows a list of medicine product brand names (not song artists or movie titles) used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc.
+* **SitePal Forum Drug Words** (HTM file): Shows a list of medicine product brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc.

 ## Fonts
 Created with FontCreator 5.6 (2007) - FontCreator 6.5 is the last version to support only ordinary Unicode fonts.